idun-project/idun-cartridge/doc/luaref.md

 ### m8x extensions

 m8x ("mate extensions") is the standard way to add application-dependent functionality to Lua apps.
 These extensions become part of the callable code in the m8 namespace created by the applications.
 So, it allows new functionality to be invoked on the assembler side.
-For an example, see: [cube.app.d](https://github.com/idun-project/idun-cartridge/samples/cube.app.d/) and [mandelbrot.app.d](https://github.com/idun-project/idun-cartridge/samples/mandelbrot.app.d/).
+For an example, see: [cube.app.d](https://github.com/idun-project/idun-cartridge/blob/main/samples/cube.app.d/) and [mandelbrot.app.d](https://github.com/idun-project/idun-cartridge/blob/main/samples/mandelbrot.app.d/).

 ### Lua sys module

 This module is builtin to the cartridge Lua environment and contains many functions.
 The functions can be utilized in 3 ways:

 1. called from within your Lua programs
 2. passed as "one-shot" commands from Linux programs using a local messaging socket
 3. called from assembly programs using the `syscall` API

 These are the available functions with description.

-- sys.loader(load_type) Load a native program on Commodore by invoking an extension ROM file loader and launcher.
+- `sys.loader(load_type)` Load a native program on Commodore by invoking an extension ROM file loader and launcher.
-- sys.chdir(dir_name) Set the Idun device/directory
+- `sys.chdir(dir_name)` Set the Idun device/directory
-- sys.shell(cmd, args) Command the shell.app to run an internal command, or launch and Idun or native program.
+- `sys.shell(cmd, args)` Command the shell.app to run an internal command, or launch and Idun or native program.
-- sys.stop() Injects a STOP key event; can be used to terminate running Idun programs that monitor STOP.
+- `sys.stop()` Injects a STOP key event; can be used to terminate running Idun programs that monitor STOP.
-- sys.reboot(mode) Reboot Idun cart with specified mode (C64/C128),
+- `sys.reboot(mode)` Reboot Idun cart with specified mode (C64/C128),
-- sys.kvm_on() Enable the Idun internal KVM; now keyboard and mouse will directly control Linux.
+- `sys.kvm_on()` Enable the Idun internal KVM; now keyboard and mouse will directly control Linux.
 Disable with `C=+k`.

 For use from assembly with `syscall`, not all of the functions are available.
 It is limited to:

-1. sys.loader()
+1. `sys.loader()` - with MAP_SYS_LOAD_BINARY command
-2. sys.reboot()
+2. `sys.reboot()` - with MAP_SYS_REBOOT command
-3. sys.kvm_on()
+3. `sys.kvm_on()` - with MAP_SYS_KVM_SWITCH command

 ### Lua usr modules